libreswitch/ops/docs/BGP_feature_design.md

   timers             |   keepalive
                      |   holdtime
 ---------------------|----------------------------------------------------------
-  redistribute       |   export routes from other protocols to BGP
+  redistribute       |   export routes from other protocols to eBGP
 ---------------------|----------------------------------------------------------
   always_compare_med |   TBD
 ---------------------|----------------------------------------------------------